 - Many global cloud services such as AWS Global run slowly in China, due to their physical location outside of China and their need to pass through the Great Firewall.
 As a result your mobile app will run slowly, if at all, in a country where users are already accustomed to fast response times.

 - China Cybersecurity Law requires personally identifiable information (PII) and important data of the critical information infrastructure (CII) operator to be stored domestically (on servers physically located in China).
 All your customer data must remain within China to remain compliant.
 Cross-border data transfer is subject to security assessment and government approval.
-Online service providers also have an obligation to verify the real name of users.
+Online service providers also have the obligation to verify the real name of users.
 For business entity users, a state-registered business license is required for real name verification.

 The Most Common Cloud Services/Distributed Web Services for Mainland China